 - Pay for Performance.
-Executive compensation is heavily weighted toward "at risk" performance-based compensation. - Performance-Based Equity.
-Starting in 2019, for our Chief Executive Officer and President, 75% of our long-term incentive equity awards are in the form of performance-based LTIP Unit awards, which are subject to vesting based on our relative total stockholder return compared to U.S.-based publicly-traded equity real estate investment trusts ("REITs") that are categorized as "mall" or "shopping center" REITs.
-For our other named executive officers, 50% of our long-term incentive equity awards are in the form of performance-based LTIP Unit awards.
+Executive compensation is heavily weighted toward "at risk" performance-based compensation.
+For our Chief Executive Officer, over 85% of his target compensation is contingent on our Company's operating and stock performance.
+For our other named executive officers, 80% of their respective average target compensation depends on our Company's operating and stock performance. - Performance-Based Compensation.
+For both our Chief Executive Officer and President, 75% of their long-term incentive equity awards are in the form of performance-based LTIP Unit awards, which are subject to vesting based on our relative total stockholder return ("TSR") compared to U.S.-based publicly-traded equity real estate investment trusts ("REITs") that are categorized as "mall" or "shopping center" REITs.
+For our other named executive officers, 50% of their long-term incentive equity awards are in the form of performance-based LTIP Unit awards.
 Relative total stockholder return performance is measured over a three-year period. - "Double-Trigger" Equity Vesting.
-Effective with the 2016 equity grants, our equity awards are subject to double-trigger vesting acceleration in connection with a change in control. - Robust Stock Ownership Guidelines.
-Our Chief Executive Officer is required to own common stock or any class of our equity securities or units of The Macerich Partnership, L.P. (or our "Operating Partnership") with a value equal to 6x his base salary and our other named executive officers are required to own common stock or any class of our equity securities or units of our Operating Partnership with a value equal to 3x their respective base salaries. - Holding Period.
+Our equity awards are subject to double-trigger vesting acceleration in connection with a change in control. - Robust Stock Ownership Guidelines.
+Our Chief Executive Officer is required to own common stock or any class of our equity securities or units of The Macerich Partnership, L.P. (our "Operating Partnership") with a value equal to 6x his base salary and our other named executive officers are required to own common stock or any class of our equity securities or units of our Operating Partnership with a value equal to 3x their respective base salaries. - Holding Period.
 Until the minimum required stock ownership level is achieved, our named executive officers must retain 50% of the net-after-tax profit shares from vesting of equity compensation awards. - Clawback Policy.
-We maintain a clawback policy to recapture cash and equity incentive payments to executive officers that were based on inaccurate financial results that are subsequently restated and the amount of the executive officer's incentive compensation would have been lower had the financial results been properly reported. - Independent Compensation Consultant.
+We maintain a clawback policy to recapture cash and equity incentive payments to executive officers that were based on inaccurate financial results that are subsequently restated, if the amount of the executive officer's incentive compensation would have been lower had the financial results been properly reported. - Independent Compensation Consultant.
 The Compensation Committee engages an independent compensation consulting firm that provides us with no other services. - Annual Say-on-Pay.
 We annually submit our executive compensation program for our named executive officers to say-on-pay advisory votes for stockholder consideration.